MicrosoftDocs/Viva/WorkplaceAnalytics/Setup/scope-in-wpa.md

 If you see this notice, ask your Workplace Analytics admin to assign you to a scope.
 You cannot start using Workplace Analytics until an admin assigns you to one or more scopes.
 If you do not see this notice, go on to the next step.

-2. What you see now depends on your role and scope assignments: If you are analyst (you have the Analyst or Analyst limited role), go to step 3; if you have any other role, go to step 4.
+2. What you see now depends on your role and scope assignments: If you are analyst (you have the analyst or analyst limited role), go to step 3; if you have any other role, go to step 4.

 3. Step for analysts: